- Program Code:3508

-Centennial College's Health Informatics Technology program combines knowledge of both software engineering and health care systems.
-In this advanced technology diploma program's courses, you learn to design, develop and maintain the next generation of electronic health records applications and many other exciting software products.
+Centennial College's Health Informatics Technology program will combine knowledge of software engineering and health care systems.
+In this advanced technology diploma program's courses, you'll learn to design, develop and maintain the next generation of electronic health record applications and other exciting software products.

-Under the umbrella of the School of Engineering Technology and Applied Science, this program covers:
+Under the umbrella of the School of Engineering Technology and Applied Science, this program will cover: